LPompe/LPompe.github.io/_code/2020-02-11-gridtorch.md

 ---
-title: 'Blog Post number 1'
+title: 'GridTorch released'
-date: 2012-08-14
+date: 2020-02-11
 permalink: /code/gridtorch/
 tags:
-  - cool posts
+  - code
-  - category1
+  - grid-cells
-  - category2
+  - machine-learning
 ---

 This is a sample blog post.
 Lorem ipsum I can't remember the rest of lorem ipsum and don't have an internet connection right now.
 Testing testing testing this blog post.
 Blog posts are cool.